order processing & everything you ever wanted to know about shipping

 Canada Post and UPS calculate volumetric rates that considers the weight of a parcel relative to its dimensions versus the distance it must travel.

-In all cases, the best way to get maximum value from shipping is to order more at once so the cost of shipping is better distributed per item.
+In any case, the best way to get maximum value from shipping is to order more at once so the cost of shipping is better distributed per item.
 This is not always feasible for a single person, but sharing an order with one or more friends can make a significant difference.
-For example, depending on where you live and what you order with how many people, what would cost $8.00 to ship one bottle to one person could drop to $3.50 per person to ship three bottles to three people.
+For example, depending on where you live and what you order with how many people, what would cost $6 to ship one bottle to one person in a single parcel would drop to $3.50 per person to ship three bottles to three people in a single parcel.

 How are Just the Goods Products Priced?